Band inversion transition in HgTe nanowire grown along the [001] direction: The effect of the bulk inversion asymmetry

 In the Hilbert subspace spanned by the ordered set $|E_{1},1/2\rangle$, $|H_{1},1/2\rangle$, $|H_{2},1/2\rangle$, $|E_{1},-1/2\rangle$, $|H_{1},-1/2\rangle$, and $|H_{2},-1/2\rangle$, we calculate the matrix elements of $H_{\rm BIA}$.
 Note that in the framework of the perturbation theory~\cite{landau1965quantum}, the $k_{z}$ terms in $H_{\rm BIA}$ are essentially second order small terms, such that we only need to calculate the matrix elements of $H_{\rm BIA}(k_{z}\!\rightarrow\!0)$.
 Detailed derivations show that all the matrix elements of $H_{\rm BIA}(k_{z}\!\rightarrow\!0)$ vanish, that means the bulk inversion asymmetry does not contribute to the effective Hamiltonian, and there is no spin splitting in the [001] oriented cylindrical HgTe nanowire.

 Our case is not the first in which the bulk inversion asymmetry does not give rise to spin splitting.
-In three dimension, the bulk inversion asymmetry does not give rise to spin splitting for both electrons and holes when ${\bf k}$ is parallel to [100]~\cite{winkler2003spin}.
+In three dimension, the bulk inversion asymmetry does not give rise to spin splitting for both electrons and holes when ${\bf k}$ is parallel to [001]~\cite{winkler2003spin}.
 In quasi-two dimension, e.g., in a symmetric quantum well grown along the [110] direction, the bulk inversion asymmetry also does not give rise to spin splitting when ${\bf k}\parallel$[001]~\cite{winkler2003spin,Durnev:2022aa}.
-In quasi-one dimension, we speculate the cylindrical shape of the nanowire, i.e., its circular cross-section, plays an important role for the vanishing of the spin splitting.
-When the nanowire has a rectangular cross-section, as studied in~\cite{PhysRevB.96.115443}, the bulk inversion asymmetry does give rise to spin splitting.
+The vanishing of the spin splitting is due to the $C_{2v}$ symmetry group of the wave vector ${\bf k}$ that parallel to [001]~\cite{winkler2003spin}.
+This group has only one irreducible double-group representation $\Gamma_5$ which is two-dimensional~\cite{winkler2003spin}.
+For quasi-one dimensional HgTe nanowires grown along the [001] direction, both the square and the circular cross-sections preserve the $C_{2v}$ symmetry, such that in our case the spin splitting vanishes.
+While the rectangular cross-section breaks the $C_{2v}$ symmetry to $C_{2}$ symmetry, as studied in Ref.~\cite{PhysRevB.96.115443}, the bulk inversion asymmetry leads to spin splitting.